dhruvparekh01/my-notes-app/README.md

 # My Notes

 My Notes is a simple note taking web app where users can keep a private list of notes.
+Hosted URL: https://www.my-notes.ga/

 ## Usage